jbussemaker/AssignmentEncoding/README.md

 - Decoding time for lazy encoders depends both on the time to generate matrices on-demand (if needed) and to validate the generated matrices
 - For lazy encoders where no matrices are generated (so only validation time counts):
-  - Lazy encoding is between 50x faster than eager encoding
+  - Lazy encoding is between 50x faster than eager encoding (~1000x slower if the matrix is not cached)
   - Lazy decoding is between 1.2x-1.5x slower than eager decoding
 - For lazy encoders where matrices are generated on-demand (as well as validated):
-  - Lazy encoding is about 100x faster as eager encoding
+  - Lazy encoding is about 100x faster as eager encoding (~200x slower if the matrix is not cached)
   - Lazy decoding is about 2x slower than eager decoding
 - Encoding time increases linearly with the amount of matrices for eager encoders
 - Encoding time does not increase (or maximally with the log of amount of matrices) for lazy encoders